-Service managers bid annually through the "New Ideas" programme to include new projects in the Council's capital programme.
+Service managers bid annually through the "New Ideas" programme and the capital bidding process, to include new projects in the Council's capital programme.
 Continuation of replacement schemes such as fleet replacement, or IT hardware/software are considered for inclusion by the s151 Officer.
 Schemes where external funding is available or a return on investment is made, will be considered more favourably.